 Is purchasing driftwood a good idea?
 Where to buy?

 For a 125 gallon tank, say, I’d always choose to go outside and find myself a nice large chunk of driftwood.
 However, if you’re an owner of a smaller tank (anything below 75 gallons) it may not be needed.

 There are times when I am either too busy or simply too lazy to spend a day looking for a good fit for my aquarium.
 These days I prefer to get mine online.
 Local fish stores sell them too, but the variety is not so great.

 If you want to buy yours from a fish store ask if it has been treated.
 If you’re lucky it might be.
 If you have limited access to fish stores, I suggest checking whatever is closeby anyway, before going for the online purchase.
 The only resource you could waste is time.

-Now, there are plenty of online stores that offer driftwood for sale.
+To be fair, there are plenty of online stores that offer driftwood and other aquatic plants for sale.
 However, retailers there sell it for home decoration purposes, so it strikes me as a bit overpriced.
 Another reason I’m not shopping from them is that the wood itself might be treated with preservation chemicals, which is a big no-no for fish.
 I don’t usually like taking chances when it comes to an aquarium.